elastic/tedi/README.md

 Tedi is written in Python 3.6 with tests in pytest.
 Some type annotations can be found sprinkled around, for consumption by [mypy](http://mypy-lang.org/).

-There's a [seperate README](./tedi/README.md) covering some of the design and implementation details.
+There's a [separate README](./tedi/README.md) covering some of the design and implementation details.

 ### Initial setup